codeenigma/billder/README.md

  *
  * Currency codes: https://dev.freeagent.com/docs/currencies
  *
- * AWS      : the AWS account number to look up the billing for
+ * AWS      : the AWS account number to look up the billing for - MUST BE null IF NOT AN AWS ORGANIZATION ACCOUNT
  * FAC      : the FreeAgent contact number of the same organisation
  * FAP      : (optional) the FreeAgent project to assign the invoice to
  * currency : the 3 letter currency code